dfinity/portal/docs/developer-docs/backend/rust/rust-counter.md

         (1 : nat)

-4. Run additional commands to experiment with call the functions and using different values.
+- #### Step 4:  Run additional commands to experiment with call the functions and using different values.

     For example, try commands similar to the following to set and return the counter value: